-The total number of characters in the serial port transmit and receive queues can be monitored using the SerialTransmitQueueMaxCharacterCount.
-The current number of characters in the queues can be monitored using the SerialReceiveQueueCurrentCharacterCount.
-The SerialReceiveQueueCurrentCharacterCount reports the maximum number of characters that can be obtained using the File Access Control.
+The total number of characters in the serial port transmit and receive queues can be monitored using the SerialTransmitQueueMaxCharacterCount and the SerialReceiveQueueMaxCharacterCount.
+The current number of characters in the queues can be monitored using the SerialReceiveQueueCurrentCharacterCount and SerialReceiveQueueCurrentCharacterCount reports the maximum number of characters that can be obtained using the File Access Control.
 The receive queue can be emptied by executing the SerialReceiveQueueClear.